nightshade00013/ESP-Home-Configs/README.md

 best for use outside of a bedroom unless the switch will be turned off at night.
 Tuya convert and it's infrmation can be found here https://github.com/ct-Open-Source/tuya-convert

+Merkury-A21.yaml - This is another tuya based bulb with a few changes.
+The RGB and White pins are different but was not hard to configure.
+This is model number MI-BW210-999W found locally at Walmart and possibly can be found online as well.
+I was able to flash with Tuya convert without issue.
+Tuya convert and it's infrmation can be found here https://github.com/ct-Open-Source/tuya-convert

 And if you did and want to kick me a couple bones for the repairs on my truck (probably a blown head-gasket which is going to really SUCK and honestly I need